disig/TimeStampClient/README.md

 ## License
-TimeStampClient library and applications are available under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+TimeStampClient library and applications are available under the terms of the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+[Human friendly license summary](https://tldrlegal.com/l/apache2) is available at tldrlegal.com but the [full license text](LICENSE.txt) always prevails.

 ## About
 TimeStampClient library and applications are provided by [Disig a.s.](https://www.disig.sk/)